Experts in Excellence

 Québec City: A port city serving as the gateway to maritime and logistics innovation

 Québec City's strategic location on the banks of the St. Lawrence River provides the perfect vantage point from which to welcome leading-edge ocean-related companies — including Canada's largest shipbuilder — and world-class research centers.
 The Port of Québec, one of the top five in Canada, sees 28 million tons of merchandise shipped through its commercial zone annually.
-The city is also known for its maritime tourism sector, with more than 1,300 ships ferrying 236,715 visitors into the area.
+The city is also known for its maritime tourism sector, with more than 1,300 ships ferrying more than 235,000 visitors into the area annually.

 The city's thriving ocean industry hub currently has many innovative projects and initiatives.
 The Canadian research icebreaker, CCGS Amundsen, with its home port in Québec City, is revitalizing Canadian Arctic science by enabling local and international researchers unprecedented access to the Arctic Ocean.
 The city also houses XpertSea, an AI-driven data management platform that provides real-time insights to make aquaculture more efficient and sustainable, and Merinov, the country's largest integrated centre for applied research in fishing, aquaculture, and the processing and development of aquatic products.

-“We've hosted many ArcticNet Annual meeting and Arctic Change meetings over the years and the staff, service, size, facilities and location of the Québec City Convention Centre is amazing.”
+“We've hosted many ArcticNet Annual meetings and Arctic Change meetings over the years and the staff, service, size, facilities and location of the Québec City Convention Centre is amazing.”

 —Martin Fortier, executive director of Sentinel North

-Planners can tap Québec City's wealth of expertise to augment their speaker programs from institutions such as Université Laval Institut nordique du Québec, known as Canada's leader in Arctic research.
+Planners can tap Québec City's wealth of expertise to augment their speaker programs from institutions such as Université Laval's Institut nordique du Québec, known as Canada's leader in Arctic research.